User Guide

 Palette

 Various palette layout settings can be adjusted from the context menu.
 Right-click inside the palette to get access to it.
 You can make thumbnail icons smaller and make widgets display in a list.
-There is also a Customize… option that allows you to hide and/or reorder widgets in the palette.
+There is also a Customize… option that allows you to hide widgets in the palette.

 Properties